 Dr. Huffman has over 15 years of experience working in collegiate administration in areas that include life calling, residence life, academic advising, judicial affairs, career development, study abroad curriculum, and outdoor experiential learning and facilitation.
 He earned his Doctorate of Education and Master's degree in College Student Affairs from Azusa Pacific University and a Bachelor's degree from Malone University.
 His research includes the long-term impact of life coaching, student leadership, and positive psychology practices as well as student motivation, servant leadership, and identity development.
-Prior to teaching at IWU, he also conducted research at Wake Forest University on holistic student thriving.
-Levi is a PCC Life Coach through the International Coach Federation.
+Prior to teaching at IWU, Dr.

+Huffman also conducted research at Wake Forest University on holistic student thriving.
+Dr. Huffman is a PCC Life Coach through the International Coach Federation.
 He began his service to college students in London and has led many cross-cultural and humanitarian relief efforts to several areas around the world including Swaziland, Nicaragua, and Sri Lanka.
-Levi holds several professional memberships and has presented at multiple conferences.
-When he's not teaching or coaching, Levi is an avid backpacker who enjoys exploring trails and canoeing rivers throughout Indiana, Appalachia, and the Wild West.
+He holds several professional memberships and has presented at multiple conferences.
+When he's not teaching or coaching, Dr. Huffman is an avid backpacker who enjoys exploring trails and canoeing rivers throughout Indiana, Appalachia, and the Wild West.

-Patrick King,
+Andrea McCutchan, MS, LPSC • andrea.mccutchan@indwes.edu

-Andrea McCutchan, M.S., LPSC....andrea.mccutchan@indwes.edu Mrs. McCutchan is the elementary school counselor at Petersburg Elementary School and has had 8 years of experience in school counseling.
-In addition to her experience as a school counselor, Mrs. McCutchan also has 4 years of experience working with the Department of Child Services as a field investigator.
+Mrs. McCutchan is an elementary school counselor at Petersburg

+Elementary School and has had eight years of experience in school counseling.
+In addition to her experience as a school counselor, Mrs.

-Her interests are Homeless Students Education, helping foster care students transition into post-secondary options and mentoring undergraduate and graduate-level students.
+McCutchan also has four years of experience working with the Department of Child Services as a field investigator.

+Phyllis McLain, PhD, EdS • phyllis.mclain@indwes.edu • Dr. Phyllis McLain has been a school counselor in public schools for 21 years.
+Dr. McLain earned her PhD in Counseling Studies from Capella University, an EdS in School Counseling from Troy State University, and an MS in Counseling Psychology from Troy State University.
+Dr. McLain's interests include advocating for students who are homeless and assisting students who are aging out of the foster care system to transition into post-secondary options.

-Sandra Metz, MA IMFT.....sandra.metz@indwes.edu
+Sandra Metz, MA,IMFT · sandra.metz@indwes.edu

-Sandy has a B.S. in Psychology and an M.A. in Counseling from Indiana Wesleyan University (IWU).
+Ms. Metz has a BS in Psychology and an MA in Counseling from Indiana Wesleyan University (IWU).
 She has provided counseling in the college setting at the IWU Counseling Center and designed a counseling program and group practicum experience for ordination-bound students in the IWU Religion department.
 She also worked part-time for a church counseling center in Huntington, IN.
-Since moving from Indiana in 2011, she has taught undergraduate psychology and addiction courses online for IWU.
+Since moving from Indiana in 2011, Ms. Metz has taught undergraduate psychology and addiction courses online for IWU.
 She also teaches a Pastoral Counseling course for the Master in Practical Theology program.
 She began her own private practice seven (7) years ago in Ohio.
-She continues with some of those clients online since moving to Pennsylvania in July 2019.
-She holds an active license in Ohio

-(IMFT) and a retired license in good standing with Indiana (LMFT).
+Ms. Metz continues with some of those clients online since moving to Pennsylvania in July 2019.
+She holds an active license in Ohio (IMFT) and a retired license in good standing with Indiana (LMFT).